gareth-johnstone/node-sqlanywhere/README.md

 ## Prerequisites

 * **Node.js**: Version 18.0.0 or higher.
+* **SAP SQL Anywhere**: The appropriate SQL Anywhere client libraries must be installed and correctly configured in your environment (e.g., via the `$SQLANY` environment variable and system path). - These can be downloaded from [here](https://help.sap.com/docs/SUPPORT_CONTENT/sqlany/3362971128.html?locale=en-US)
+* If compiling;
   * **C++ Toolchain**: A C++ compiler and build tools are required for the native addon compilation.
 This is typically handled by `node-gyp`.
 Please see the [`node-gyp` installation guide](https://github.com/nodejs/node-gyp#installation) for platform-specific instructions.
-* **SAP SQL Anywhere**: The appropriate SQL Anywhere client libraries must be installed and correctly configured in your environment (e.g., via the `$SQLANY` environment variable and system path).

 ## Installation